Dean Evason

-Dean Clement Evason (born August 22, 1964) is a Canadian professional ice hockey coach and former player who is the head coach for the Columbus Blue Jackets of the National Hockey League (NHL).
-He previously served as head coach of the Minnesota Wild.
+Dean Clement Evason (born August 22, 1964) is a Canadian professional ice hockey coach and former player.
+He previously served as head coach of the Minnesota Wild and Columbus Blue Jackets of the National Hockey League (NHL).
 Evason was selected by the Washington Capitals in the fifth round (89th overall) of the 1982 NHL entry draft.
 Evason was born in Flin Flon, Manitoba, but grew up in Brandon, Manitoba.

 Playing career

 Selected by the Capitals in the 1982 NHL entry draft, Evason played in the NHL from 1983 to 1996 for the Capitals, Hartford Whalers, San Jose Sharks, Dallas Stars, and Calgary Flames.
 He was most successful as a member of the Hartford Whalers, where he compiled career highs with the team with 87 goals and 165 assists for 261 points.
 Evason was a 20-goal scorer twice with Hartford and was well known for his ability to get the puck to other players for goals during difficult situations on the ice.

 Evason also played in Switzerland, for the Canadian National Team, and in the German Hockey League before retiring as an active player.
 In 803 NHL games, playing primarily as a defensive-minded forward, he had 139 goals and 233 assists.